 Like most musicians, Ari Herstand didn’t plan on being a lobbyist or a political activist.
 Then AB5, California’s anti-freelancing law, happened.
-Even before the law went into effect, Herstand was organizing independent musicians, who didn’t have a voice at the negotiating table before the bill passed and who and weren’t exempted “because [bill author Asm.
+Even before the law went into effect, Herstand was organizing independent musicians, who didn’t have a voice at the negotiating table before the bill passed and weren’t exempted “because [bill author Asm.
 Lorena Gonzalez] got “pissed at the RIAA.”

 Herstand got a meeting with Gonzalez in December 2019 after tweeting with her about how AB5 would affect the music industry, particularly musicians who play at private events, bars, restaurants, and nightclubs.
-Gonzalez has publicly praised musicians for working with her and promised a bill exempting gig musicians, but to date nothing has materialized.
-Recently Herstand appeared in a YouTube video with libertarian investigative reporter John Stossel titled, “The Bill That Killed Freelance.”
+Gonzalez has publicly praised musicians for working with her and promised a bill exempting gig musicians, but to date, nothing has materialized.
+Recently, Herstand appeared in a YouTube video with libertarian investigative reporter John Stossel titled, “The Bill That Killed Freelance.”

 That didn’t sit well with Gonzalez.
 Herstand posted screenshots of two emails Gonzalez sent to him and numerous others in the Freelancers Against AB5 Facebook group.

 In the first email, dated March 10, Gonzalez wrote:

 Ari – can you stop talking about things you don’t know about?
 This isn’t helpful.